aaronksolomon/tnh-scholar/README.md

 ## License

-This project is licensed under the GNU General Public License V3.0 - see the `LICENSE.md` file for details.
+This project is licensed under the [GPL-3.0 License](LICENSE) - see the `LICENSE.md` file for details.